Scholartis Press (London, UK)

 Nineteenth-Century Highways and Byways (6 titles, 1927-1929)

-An Oriental Bazaar consisted of titles, both reprint and new, about the East.
+An Oriental Bazaar consisted of reprints and new titles set in the East.
 It is similar to the Golden Dragon Library (1929-1931) published by Routledge in the UK and The Dial Press in the US.
 “Anything dry is avoided.”

 Maude Meagher’s White Jade was published in 1930, as #3 in the series.
 It is a first edition, published in the UK by Scholartis and in the US by Houghton Mifflin (not in a series).
 The jackets for An Oriental Bazaar are similar to other Scholartis Press jackets: common to the series, only text, printed on heavy greyish paper.
 The series name is not included on the jacket.
 A brief blurb for the book is placed on the front jacket flap, as is the price (6/- net) with a convenient snip line.